suhasHere/moq-drafts/moq-usages/draft-jennings-moq-usages.md

 Few observations:

-* Catalog should identify time-aliged relationship between the simulcasted tracks.
+* Catalog should identify time-aligned relationship between the simulcasted tracks.
 * All the alternate encodings shall matching base timestamp and duration.
 * All the alternate encodings are for the same source media stream.
 * Media consumers can pick and choose the right quality by subscribing to the appropriate track.